18

 3

 • Do you need the .crt for a specific app?
-If so, you can probably import it via iTunes, if you connect your phone and switch to the Apps tab and select the app Mar 11, 2014 at 19:49
+If so, you can probably import it via iTunes, if you connect your phone and switch to the Apps tab and select the app Commented Mar 11, 2014 at 19:49

 • I have my own .crt that I need to access an SSL app from the iPhone